amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 ![Donorbox's Pricing](/imgs/uk-fundraising-platform-fees/donorbox-pricing.png)

 Here is a real payment example.
-Donorbox is one of the decent platforms that only charge you their flat rate, and passes the rest of the "covered fees" to your charity.
+Donorbox is one of the few fair platforms that only charges you their flat rate, and passes the rest of the "covered fees" to your charity.

 ![Donorbox transaction example](/imgs/uk-fundraising-platform-fees/donorbox-example.png)